 03 of 05

-The Yellow Naped Amazon Parrot, one of the best talkers in the parrot family, has far more tricks in its repertoire besides speech.
-These sweet birds have sunny dispositions and make fine companions, bonding closely with their human owners.
+The yellow-naped Amazon parrot—one of the best talkers in the parrot family—makes a fine avian companion.
+These sweet birds have sunny dispositions, bonding closely with their human owners.

-Anyone thinking of adopting a Yellow-Naped Amazon should be aware that these birds can live more than 70 years if properly cared for.
+But anyone thinking of adopting a yellow-naped Amazon should be aware that these birds can live more than 70 years if properly cared for.
 Clearly, this isn't a commitment to be taken lightly.

 04 of 05

-The beautiful and unique Sulphur Crested Cockatoo is a large parrot, that comes in two different sizes.
-The Greater Sulphur Crested Cockatoo measures around 20 inches in length, while the Lesser Sulphur Crested Cockatoo comes in at about 15 inches from beak to tail feathers.
-Aside from their sizes, however, the two are very similar.
+The beautiful sulphur-crested cockatoo is a large parrot that comes in two different sizes.
+The greater sulphur-crested cockatoo measures around 20 inches in length while the lesser sulphur-crested cockatoo comes in at about 15 inches from beak to tail feathers.
+Aside from their sizes, the two varieties are very similar.

-Like all birds of the cockatoo family, Sulphur Crested Cockatoos have a reputation for being very affectionate.
-They need to spend ample time interacting with their owners (who they think of as their flock mates) every day to avoid becoming emotionally distraught.
+Like all birds of the cockatoo family, sulphur-crested cockatoos have a reputation for being very affectionate.
+They need to spend ample time interacting with their owners (whom they think of as their flock mates) to avoid becoming emotionally distraught.
 These charming birds aren't exactly prima donnas, but they are very high-maintenance when it comes to their emotional needs.Continue to 5 of 5 below.

 05 of 05

-The beautiful and highly prized Eclectus Parrot is another large bird that offers bird lovers a couple of options.
-Being a sexually dimorphic species, the male and female Eclectus each have very distinct plumage.
-Males are a bright, vivid green color, while females are a beautiful deep red with bluish-purple on their breasts and bellies.
+The striking eclectus is another large parrot species that offers bird lovers a couple of options.
+Being a sexually dimorphic species, the male and female eclectus each have very distinct plumage.
+Males are a vivid green color while females are a beautiful deep red with bluish-purple accents.